Background pattern

 Before using your pre-filled pen:

-• Before using the pre-filled pen of Taltz, read these instructions and follow all the steps carefully.
-Keep the Instructions for use and refer to them if you need to.
+• Before using the Taltz pre-filled pen, read these instructions and follow all the steps carefully.
+Keep the Instructions for Use and re-read them if needed.

 • The pre-filled pen contains 1 dose of Taltz.
 The pre-filled pen is FOR SINGLE USE ONLY.

-• The pre-filled pen should not be shaken.
+• The pre-filled pen must not be shaken.

 • The pre-filled pen contains glass parts.
 Handle it with care.
 If it falls on a hard surface, do not use it.
 Use a new pre-filled pen for your injection.

-• Your doctor, pharmacist or nurse may help you decide the best place for your injections.
+• Your doctor, pharmacist, or nurse may help you decide the best injection site for your doses.

-• Read the Taltz leaflet inside this pack to learn more about your medicine.
+• Read the Taltz leaflet that is inside this package to learn more about your medicine.

 INSTRUCTIONS FOR USE

-Before using Taltz in a pre-filled pen, read and carefully follow all the steps of the instructions.
+Before using Taltz in pre-filled pen, read and follow carefully all the steps of the instructions.

 1